matthew-z/MinorityGame/readme.md

-A Python Program for simulating Minority Game
+A Python Program for simulating Minority Game With Strategy Table Agents